lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 ### THE TARGET

 The game's terms of service is unavailable, the game has a player base of around 30, and they have an explicit bug bounty program.
-I will not be naming the game-- this post serves purely as a resource for learning reverse engineering.

 ![](/images/multiplayergame/bugbounty.PNG)